akashacms/akashacms-website/documents/install.html.md

 * Install Node.js using the installer from nodejs.org
 * Install [msysgit](http://msysgit.github.com/).
 Go to the Downloads page and get the file at the top.
 Once downloaded run the `.exe` file you just downloaded and go through the installer.
 Select the option that allow `git` to be run from Windows batch files.
+* As noted above, install Visual Studio C++

 Next is the question of installing `akashacms-cli` as a global package.
-I don't currently have access to Windows, but a couple years had tried installing AkashaCMS on Windows and had troubles installing it as a global package.
+I don't currently have access to Windows, but a couple years ago had tried installing AkashaCMS on Windows and had troubles installing it as a global package.
 Also, many are currently saying global package installs are a bad idea and it's better to install it locally.

 The first step is to select a directory on your disk where you'll be working on websites.
 For Windows, I tested this in `C:\Documents and Settings\David Herron` but of course you could do this anywhere.
 On my Linux system I'm using `$HOME/ws` for all websites.